FESTIVAL GUESTS

 Also, while attending many events and parties in the Toronto area hosted by world-renowned DJs, B Bad was able to piece together a formula that would move crowds, whether it’s a breaking cypher, a house party with close friends, a nightclub on a Saturday night, or even a company’s holiday party.

-DJ B Bad will be spinning for the Hip Hop, Breaking & Youth battles.
+DJ B Bad spun for the Hip Hop, Breaking & Youth battles in 2025.

 DJ Fly Lady Di